JexanJoel/JexanJoel/README.md

 ## 🚀 About Me
 - 🌐 Experienced in *MEAN stack*
 - 🌐 Skilled in *MERN stack*
 - ⚡ Strong background in *HTML, CSS, JavaScript, PHP, MySQL*
-- 🎮 Gamer & tech enthusiast
-- ♟ Passionate about *Chess*
+-
-- 📈 Interested in the *Stock Market*

 ---

 ## 🛠 Tech Stack